 Freelancing is the easiest business to make more money with right NOW

 Let’s first cover a few stipulations.
 For delusional people, these will crush their kooky dreams of living a passive-income lifestyle with no work.
 But for people who are serious about earning money — and who realize that to earn money passively, you have to start out doing work actively (just like I’ve done) — this is what you need to know.

 - Out of the 3 primary ways to earn money, the easiest way to earn money on the side is to start a freelance business, meaning you take your skills and turn them into direct income.
 It costs virtually nothing to get started, you can start earning money right away, and you can rapidly test and refine what you offer to earn even more.
 For this reason, freelancing will be the main focus of my strategies for earning more, but note that you can (and many, many of my students HAVE) applied these lessons to other productizing or to increase salary at their regular jobs.
 (Productizing is unrealistic for most people who are starting out since it involves both the critical aspects of freelancing, as well as an entirely separate set of skills.)

-- MOST jobs can translate directly into a freelance work and EVERY job implies skills that can transfer to indirectly to related freelancing jobs.
-But there are a small percentage of professions that can’t: For example, you don’t see any freelance cardiothoracic surgeons.
-(But you can see some doctors moving in that direction.)
+- MOST jobs can translate directly into freelance work and EVERY job implies skills that can transfer to indirectly to related freelancing jobs.
+But there is a small percentage of professions that can’t: For example, you don’t see any freelance cardiothoracic surgeons.

 - Just like dating, it will probably take repeated failures to find a good match between your skills and what the market wants.

 Please re-read that last point about repeated failures.

 This is probably the most important fact to keep in mind as you’re working through ideas that can make you money.
 I personally keep a “Failures” tag in Gmail where, if I’m not getting at least 5 failures/month, I know I’m not doing enough.